1904–05 FAHL season: Ottawa vs. Dawson City

 The Klondike Hockey Club, in a letter dated August 24, 1904, from team president Weldy Young, a former Ottawa player, issued a challenge to the Ottawa Hockey Club.
 The Dawson City team had won no championships and was not a member of any recognized senior league, yet Stanley Cup trustees P.D.
-Ross and JohnSweetland approved the challenge.
+Ross and John Sweetland approved the challenge.
 Author Paul Kitchen has speculated that the series was approved because Young knew both Ross and federal government minister Clifford Sifton.

 In January 1905, the Dawson City Nuggets travelled 4,000 miles (6,400 km) from the Yukon to Ottawa for a best-of-three Cup challenge series.
 The Nuggets actually left Dawson City on December 19, 1904, and travelled on a month-long journey by dog sled (Dawson to Whitehorse), ship (Skagway to Vancouver), and train (Whitehorse to Skagway, and Vancouver to Ottawa).
 The team was no match for the Silver Seven.
 Ottawa defeated them in the first game, 9–2.
-Numerous Stanley Cup records were then set in game two, including Frank McGee's 14 goals, which included eight consecutive goals scored in less than nine minutes, and a 23–2 rout, the largest margin of victory for any challenge game or Stanley Cup Final game to date.
+Numerous Stanley Cup records were then set in game two, including Frank McGee's 14 goals, which included eight consecutive goals scored in less than nine minutes, and a 23–2 rout, the largest margin of victory for any challenge game or Stanley Cup Finals game to date.

 Several players playing for Dawson were from the Ottawa area.
 Jim Johnstone was from Ottawa.
 Norman Watt was from Aylmer, Quebec.
 Randy McLennan had played in a Stanley Cup challenge for Queen's University of Kingston, Ontario.
 Another player has Stanley Cup challenge experience: Lorne Hanna, "formerly of the Yukon", had played for Brandon Wheat City in their 1904 challenge of Ottawa.